Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-The previous formalism can be generalized to self-gravitating systems consisting of two (or more generally $N$) spinning point particles.
-The metric generated by the system of particles, interacting only through gravitation, is solution of the Einstein field equations~\eqref{EinsteinG} with stress-energy tensor given by the sum of the individual stress-energy tensors~\eqref{Talphabeta} for each particles.
-The equations of motion of the particles are given by the Mathisson--Papapetrou equations~\eqref{MathPapa} with ``self-gravitating'' metric evaluated at the location of the particles thanks to a regularization procedure (see Section~\ref{sec:reg}).
+The previous formalism can be generalized to self-gravitating systems consisting of two spinning point particles.
+The metric generated by the system of particles, interacting only through gravitation, is solution of the Einstein field equations \eqref{EinsteinG} with stress-energy tensor given by the sum of the individual stress-energy tensors \eqref{Tabspin} for each particles.
+The equations of motion of the particles are the Mathisson--Papapetrou equations \eqref{MathPapa} with the metric generated by the self-gravitating system evaluated at the location of the particles thanks to a regularization procedure (see Sect.~\ref{sec:reg}).
 The precession equations of each of the spins are given by

 where $\text{a} = 1,2$ labels the particles.
-The spin variables $\bm{S}_\text{a}$ are the conserved-norm spins defined in Section~\ref{sec:lagspins}.
-In the following it is convenient to introduce two combinations of the individuals spins defined by (with $X_\text{a}\equiv m_\text{a}/m$ and $\nu\equiv X_1X_2$)\epubtkFootnote{Notation adopted in Ref.~\cite{K95}; the inverse formulas read }
+The spin variables $\bm{S}_\text{a}$ are the conserved-norm spins defined in Sect.~\ref{sec:lagspins}.
+In the following it is convenient to introduce two combinations of the individuals spins defined by\footnote{This convenient notation is adopted by \cite{K95}; the inverse formulas read (recall $X_\text{a}\equiv m_\text{a}/m$ and $\nu\equiv X_1X_2$)